jameswestgate/extendify/readme.md

 	//Outputs: Bob earns a bonus of $1500 console.log(person.name + ' earns a bonus of $' + person.getBonus());

-	//Create a mixin using the extend.
+	//Create a mixin using the extend method.
 Bob joins the secret club person.extend({handshake: true, car: 'fast'});

 	//Outputs: Bob is in the secret club.